carreraprogrammer/Moneta-ecommerce/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 ​
-# Portfolio: Setup and movile first
+# Moneta e-commerce Setup and movile first

-> iin this project I:
+> In this project:

 - I create an coffe shop ecommerce using best practices of code​ ​